Mr-Jerry-Haxor/Raspberry-pi-Bluetooth-and-wifi-Connectivity/README.md

 ## To make it auto connect

-# created a new file
+# created a another service file
 ```
 sudo nano /usr/lib/systemd/system/bt-agent
 ```
-# paste all the below code in that file
+paste all the below code in that file

 ```
 [Unit]